-1. The feedback arising from the discussion on the report be used to inform a further report to the Policy and Resources Committee with a more specific proposal on the scope and timing of a Town Centre Strategy.
+1. That the feedback arising from this Committee be used to inform a further report to the Policy and Resources Committee with a more specific proposal on the scope and timing of the Town Centre Strategy.

+Timetable

+Meeting Date

-Timetable Meeting Date Strategic Planning and Infrastructure Committee 9 th November 2021 Economic Regeneration and Leisure Committee 16 th November 2021
+Strategic Planning and Infrastructure Committee 9 November 2021

-Communities, Housing and Environment 30 th November 2021 Committee
+Economic Regeneration and Leisure Committee 16 November 2021 Communities, Housing and Environment Committee 30 November 2021